TritonDataCenter/smartos-live/README.md

 With this, you should be all set in your new environment.
 The normal build process will make sure that any required packages are installed.

+If you're running any of the release-engineering targets, the build will also require Manta tools and `updates-imgadm` to be available on `$PATH`, but most users are unlikely to need to build these targets.

 ### Basic Build Pattern

 Once the build zone has been configured, you can kick off a build in a